SDC International Design Competition 2018

 Judging Heats Outside The UK

-Judging heats will take place in each participating country and the winner selected will represent their country at the Grand Final in November.
-If you have any questions, please contact the relevant country co-ordinator (contact details are available below).
+Judging heats will take place in each participating country and the winner selected will represent their country in November at the Grand Final

 For general enquiries, please email: firstname.lastname@example.org.

-For country-specific enquiries, please email your regional contact – see below:
+For country-specific enquiries, please email your regional contact: